Network Working Group R. Raymond

 extensions are treated must be defined clearly and non ambiguously.

-Even though current SDP offer / answer API can deal with some
+The current SDP offer / answer API is ambiguous for extensions.

 Assuming that a lack of response to an extension is non-agreement to